argoproj/argo-cd/docs/operator-manual/applicationset/Appset-Any-Namespace.md

   template:
 ```

-In order to prevent the scenario about administrator must restrict the urls of the allowed SCM Providers (example: `https://git.mydomain.com/,https://gitlab.mydomain.com/`) by setting the environment variable `ARGOCD_APPLICATIONSET_CONTROLLER_ALLOWED_SCM_PROVIDERS` to argocd-cmd-params-cm `applicationsetcontroller.allowed.scm.providers`.
+In order to prevent the scenario above administrator must restrict the urls of the allowed SCM Providers (example: `https://git.mydomain.com/,https://gitlab.mydomain.com/`) by setting the environment variable `ARGOCD_APPLICATIONSET_CONTROLLER_ALLOWED_SCM_PROVIDERS` to argocd-cmd-params-cm `applicationsetcontroller.allowed.scm.providers`.
 If another url is used, it will be rejected by the applicationset controller.

 For example:
 ```yaml